MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/configure-direct-routing.md

   > [!NOTE]
   > This document is intended for IT professionals.

 This article describes how to configure Microsoft Phone System Direct Routing.
 It details how to pair a supported Session Border Controller (SBC) to Direct Routing and how to configure Microsoft Teams users to use Direct Routing to connect to the Public Switched Telephone Network (PSTN).
 To complete the steps explained in this article, administrators need some familiarity with PowerShell cmdlets.
-For more information about using PowerShell, see [Using Windows PowerShell to manage Skype for Business Online](https://technet.microsoft.com/library/dn362831.aspx).
+For more information about using PowerShell, see [Set up your computer for Windows PowerShell](https://technet.microsoft.com/library/dn362831.aspx).

 We recommend that you confirm that your SBC has already been configured as recommended by your SBC vendor's: